enessamancioglu/TradeClawNewsAI/README.md

 # TradeClawNewsAI

-TradeClawNewsAI is an AI-powered bot that listens to a Telegram channel and automatically posts optimized crypto news updates to Binance Square.
+TradeClawNewsAI is an AI-powered assistant that listens to crypto updates from Telegram channels and automatically posts optimized content to Binance Square, delivering real-time curated market insights to the community.

 ## Features